Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Introduction

 Additionally, we explore a few more examples that do not exactly fit into the setting of Theorem \ref{thm:winintro}, including a non-Fano surface.
 More specifically, we find a tropical (and hence holomorphic, through our correspondence) argument that can cover classic examples of Auroux \cite{A, A5} and cubic surfaces \cite{GHKS}.
 Mirror symmetry can further extend to non-Fano manifolds with similar pictures, although the superpotential is much harder to compute in the non-Fano cases due to the possible bubbling phenomena.
 Nevertheless, we expect that the method here generalizes beyond the semi-Fano case by understanding the degeneration of Looijenga pairs.

 Last but not least, Theorem \ref{thm:intromain} has a nice application to cluster varieties of rank 2.
 There are two types of cluster varieties, namely the $\cA$ and the $\cX$ cases.
-Fock-Goncharov \cite{FGX} conjectured that the $\cA$ cluster varieties are mirror to the Langland dual of the $\cX$ varieties, and vice versa.
-On the $\cA$ side, there is a natural torus action of $T_{K^{\circ}}$ on the $\cA$ cluster variety while there is a fibration of the $\cX$ to a torus $T_{K^*}$ on the $\cX$ side.
+Fock-Goncharov \cite{FGX} conjectured that the $\cA$ cluster varieties are mirror to the Langlands dual of the $\cX$ varieties, and vice versa.
+Roughly speaking, taking Langlands dual is taking negative transpose of the exchange matrix of the original cluster structure.
+We will discuss more about Lauglands dual in Section \ref{subsubsec:Langlandsdual}.
+On the $\cA$ side, there is a natural torus action, denoted by $T_{K^{\circ}}$, on the $\cA$ cluster variety while there is a fibration of the $\cX$ to a torus $T_{K^*}$ on the $\cX$ side.
+We refer the readers to Section \ref{sec:clusterdata} on the definition for cluster varieties, $K^{\circ}$, and $K^*$.
 By understanding the toric models of the rank 2 cases, we employ the scattering diagram construction in Gross-Pandharipande-Siebert \cite{GPS}.
 Then we identify the Gross-Pandharipande-Siebert scattering diagrams with the fibers of $\cX$ cluster scattering diagrams.
 Hence we obtain the following theorem, and we refer the readers to Theorem \ref{thm:cluster} for the precise statement. \begin{theorem} Consider the rank 2 cluster varieties.
-The quotient of the $\cA$ cluster varieties are mirror to the the Langland dual ${}^L\cX_e$ cluster varieties, where ${}^L\cX_e$ is fibre of the Langland dual $\cX$ family at $e$. \end{theorem}
+The quotient of the $\cA$ cluster varieties by $T_{K^{\circ}}$ are mirror to the the Langlands dual ${}^L\cX_e$ cluster varieties, where ${}^L\cX_e$ is the fibre of the Langlands dual $\cX$ family at $e \in T_{K^*}$. \end{theorem}

 The organization of the paper is as follows.
 After reviewing preliminary materials in Section \ref{sec:prelim1}, we revisit Floer theory of Lagrangian fibres in toric surfaces in Section \ref{sec:holodisctoric}, where we mostly focus on \emph{tropicalization} of holomorphic discs in a sense that will be clarified therein.
 Section \ref{sec:constsyznon-toric} is devoted to constructing an SYZ fibration on a non-toric blowup of a toric surface and analyzing the moduli of Maslov index zero discs, which leads to the scattering diagram $\mathfrak{D}^{LF}$.
 We then prove our main theorem in Section \ref{sec:mainholotrop}, stating that $\mathfrak{D}^{LF}$ coincides with $\mathfrak{D}^{GPS}$.
 Section \ref{sec:apptocluster} provides a cluster duality interpretation of the mirror symmetry studied in this paper.
 Finally, as an application, we compute the LG mirror and show the closed string mirror symmetry for the del Pezzo surface of degree 5 in Section \ref{sec:msdp5cal}.